In this article

 This is an important question, and one you need to understand before signing up for one of these cards.
 Normal 0% APR cards start charging interest when the promotional period ends on the remaining balance.
 They can also begin charging interest If you miss or are late with a payment.

-There is another type – the deferred APR card – that is less forgiving.
+There's another type—the deferred APR card—that's less forgiving.
 These cards accrue interest during the entire promotional period, and if you do not pay them off in full, they bill you for it when the introductory period ends.
 These are mostly store cards issued by retailers, and are usually easy to spot and avoid.

 Understand the card issuer’s motives

 The credit card companies that issue these cards, and encourage you to transfer balances from other lenders, are not in the business of giving away free money.
-It is important to recognize their motives.
+It's important to recognize their motives.

 • First, they have crunched the numbers and know from historical experience across business cycles that enough borrowers will either miss a payment, triggering the imposition of often-punishing variable interest rates, or will fail to pay the credit card debt off by the end of the intro period, leaving the card issuer with a lucrative source of interest revenue.